Github-Anderson/Github-Anderson.github.io/docs/lessons/CS101/greedy.md

 - A set of partial solutions from which a solution is built.
 - An *objective function* which assigns a value to any partial solution.

+Then given a partial solution, we

+- Consider possible extensions of the partial solution.
+- Discard any extensions which are not feasible.
+- Choose that extension which minimizes the object function.

+This continues until some criteria has been reached.

 ## Interval Scheduling

 ### Description